 Loose Leaf Tea Seems Like a Hassle.

 Years ago I worked in a tea shop and got hooked on loose leaf tea.
 It takes a bit more fussing, but the tea tastes so phenomenal I think it’s worth the effort.
+In this case, I think loose leaf tea makes the at-home London Fog taste even better than what you can buy in a coffee shop.
 Using a tea filter is much easier than a tea ball (which often lets tea leaves escape) and it has the added benefit of allowing you to pre-make a few bags at a time for transport or just ease-of-use.

 If you haven’t tried it, check out a local tea store – many offer small samples.
 Loose leaf tea is often what coffee shops use and that’s why their tea latte can taste so much better!